Native American Programs

 Reporting

-Performance Reports: ANA grantees are required to report project progress semi-annually using the Objective Progress Report (OPR) (OMB No. 0970-0452, expiration date 12/31/2020).
-Grantees will also be required to submit an Annual Data Report (ADR) (OMB No. 0970-0475, expiration date 02/28/2022) to report project data once a year and at the end of the project period.
-ANA reviews grantee semiannual and annual reports to determine whether the grantee is meeting its project goal and objectives and completing activities identified in the Objective Work Plan (OWP) as well as to evaluate project effectiveness.
+Performance Reports: ANA reviews recipient semi-annual and annual reports to determine whether the recipient is meeting its project goal and objectives and completing activities identified in the Objective Work Plan (OWP) as well as to evaluate project effectiveness.
 If progress concerns are identified, ANA may require quarterly reports.
 In addition, ANA is required to describe and measure the impact of funded projects, their effectiveness in achieving stated goals, their impact on related programs, and when feasible, to obtain the views of persons participating in and served by funded projects.
-ANA carries out this requirement through review of grantee submitted reports and through the use of structured on-site interviews using a data collection tool (OMB No. 0970-0379, expiration date 06/30/2022).
+ANA carries out this requirement through review of recipient submitted reports and through the use of structured on-site interviews using a data collection tool (OMB No. 0970-0379, expiration date 06/30/2025).

 Auditing